-- 1. have attained a high level of professional standard in previous field experience assignments; - be in good standing as defined in the ITC Retention and Continuation Policy; - 3. have a Fingerprint Clearance Card on file; - 4. not have an incomplete grade in any ITC course; - 5. complete all ITC courses (with a "C" [2.00] or higher); - 6. have all General Studies, College of Education, and academic specialization course work completed; and - have an approved Declaration of Graduation (undergraduates) or Program Agreement (postbaccalaureates) on file.
+- Art education and dance education concentrations are under corresponding BFA majors. - 2 Applications are not being accepted at this time. - 3 Students pursue a BM degree with a major in Music Education. - 5. complete all ITC courses (with a "C" [2.00] or higher); - 6. have all General Studies, College of Education, and academic specialization course work completed (If student teaching in fall, a student must complete all courses by the end of the first summer session; if in spring, by the end of the fall semester.); and - have an approved Declaration of Graduation (undergraduates) or Program Agreement (postbaccalaureates) on file.

-Students may be provisionally approved to start the paperwork for a student teaching placement if final course work and Fingerprint Clearance Card are in progress.
+Students may be provisionally approved to start the paperwork for a student teaching placement if final course work is in progress.
 Provisional approval is not given if courses are outstanding (not in progress).
 Students may not take any courses while student teaching unless approved by the College of Education Standards Committee.
 For more information, contact an academic advisor in the Office of Student Services.